insidert/insidert/src/content/blog/build-your-first-webpage.md

 ---
 title: "Build your first webpage.
 The foundations."
-description: "A theoretical  guide to start your first webpage."
+description: "A theoretical  guide to building your first webpage."
 publishedDate: "Mar 9 2020"
 updatedDate: "Mar 9 2020"
-isFeatured: true
+isFeatured: false
-tags: ['coding', 'Guides and Tutorials']
+tags: ['code', 'guides and tutorials']
 heroImage:
     url: ""
     alt: ""
 ---

 Note: I have originally written this post on Coder Bootcamp for absolute beginners and is a part of the free full-stack curriculum.
 This post guides you on what to learn first to build your first webpage and expects a self-learning approach.
-It uses handpicked Mozilla documentation references more.
+Please refer Mozilla documentation and W3Schools for structured approach.

 About the project
 The foundation project helps you get started with the front-end.
 You will know about browser technologies and how to build websites with HTML and CSS.
 It is better to work on a simple project like your resume or your family details.
 You can check some of the project ideas here.